GooTechnologies/learn/tutorials/engine/custom-components/index.md

 The HealthComponent will store the currentHealth and maxHealth, as well as some utility functions to remove from or add to the currentHealth.
 The RegenerationComponent will store the amount of health to regenerate per 'tick'.

-If the currentHealth is under maxHealth, the HealthSystem will increment the currentHealth back up to maxHealth by a set amount per 'tick'. **The first thing we will create is the HealthComponent:**
+If the currentHealth is under maxHealth, the HealthSystem will increment the currentHealth back up to maxHealth by a set amount per 'tick'.
+The first thing we will create is the *HealthComponent*:

 {% highlight js %}var HealthComponent = function(maxHealth){
     goo.Component.apply(this, arguments);